Helping communities recover after natural disasters.

 Equally important, volunteers also help to lift the spirits of people who are often facing their second or third flood event after years of drought, or devastating losses through bushfires.
 BlazeAid volunteers work in a disaster-affected area for many months, not only helping individuals and families, but also helping rebuild the local communities.

-If you would like to see the Fencing Statistics for this year’s camps, please click here.
+If you would like to see the final Fencing Statistics for this year’s camps, please click here.

 Click here to find us on Facebook.

 The Rotary e-Club has organised a Red Centre “Safare” from late July to late August 2014.
 It’s open to anyone to attend – not just Rotarians.
 (NB This event is not connected to BlazeAid.)

 Please click here for more information.